Upgrade Instructions

 2. Create the secret in your Kubernetes cluster:

-kubectl create secret generic kfuse-sd-secret \
+kubectl create secret generic kfuse-gcp-credentials \

 --from-file=key.json=<path-to-service-account-json>